hirzi/Workshop/README.md

 		thetaStat do_stat ${OUT}/${pop}.thetas.idx
 	done

 Let's have a look at the results.
-For detecting genetic loci under selection, we can plot the various thetas and neutrality statistics along a sliding window to find loci whose statistics are distinct to that of the rest of the genome (for help with interpreting some the output neutrality statistics, refer to [(here)] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1667063) and [(here)] (https://academic.oup.com/genetics/article/207/1/229/5930677)).
+For detecting genetic loci under selection, we can plot the various thetas and neutrality statistics along a sliding window to find loci whose statistics are distinct to that of the rest of the genome (for help with interpreting some the output neutrality statistics, refer to [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1667063) and [here](https://academic.oup.com/genetics/article/207/1/229/5930677)).
 This typically requires generating a null distribution for the summary statistic (either from the empirical distribution or simulated under an appropriate demographic model) to obtain a measure of statistical significance.
-We can also use the SFS to more explicitly infer the demography of the population, e.g. by leveraging the expected waiting times between coalescent events to assess the variation over time in the effective population size affects e.g. via a method like [(stairway plot)] (https://github.com/xiaoming-liu/stairway-plot-v2), or by comparing simulated SFS (generated under particular demographic models) against the empirical (observed) SFS (e.g. via [(dadi)] (https://bitbucket.org/gutenkunstlab/dadi/src/master), [(moments)] (https://bitbucket.org/simongravel/moments/src/main), [(momi)] (https://github.com/popgenmethods/momi2), [(fastsimcoal)] (http://cmpg.unibe.ch/software/fastsimcoal27)).
+We can also use the SFS to more explicitly infer the demography of the population, e.g. by leveraging the expected waiting times between coalescent events to assess the variation over time in the effective population size affects e.g. via a method like [stairway plot](https://github.com/xiaoming-liu/stairway-plot-v2), or by comparing simulated SFS (generated under particular demographic models) against the empirical (observed) SFS (e.g. via [dadi](https://bitbucket.org/gutenkunstlab/dadi/src/master), [moments](https://bitbucket.org/simongravel/moments/src/main), [momi](https://github.com/popgenmethods/momi2), [fastsimcoal](http://cmpg.unibe.ch/software/fastsimcoal27)).

 ## Two populations